T-DX OTF trading admission terms and conditions

 Taurus will not provide sell-side research, nor underwriting services under this Agreement.

 Taurus is not responsible for any Transactions executed outside the T-DX OTF.

 The trading of Admitted Digital Assets on the T-DX OTF is only permitted to Taurus’ clients or to direct and/or indirect Participants to the T-DX OTF.

 The Service is only available in selected jurisdictions, decided unilaterally by Taurus, in accordance with its own rules and regulations, and in particular its cross-border policy.
 Taurus may at any time decide to (i) ban investors from selected jurisdictions to trade on the T-DX OTF, (ii) add access to new jurisdictions or (iii) terminate/close access to existing jurisdictions.
 Consequently, the Company agrees and understands that investors from all the above selected jurisdictions may become holders of the Admitted Digital Assets on the T-DX OTF.

-Taurus only provides financial services on an “execution-only” basis to the following client segments as defined in the Swiss Federal Act on Financial Services (“FinSA”): (a) professional clients, (b) institutional clients and/or (c) high-net-worth retail clients (and private investment structures created for them) declaring that they wish to be treated as professional clients (opting out).
-The Service is not directed nor available for retail clients at this time.
+Taurus only provides financial services on an “execution-only” basis to the following client segments as defined in the Swiss Federal Act on Financial Services (“FinSA”): (a) retail clients, (b) professional clients and (c) institutional clients.
 Retail clients may potentially access the services indirectly (as indirect Participants) via some of the professional clients (e.g., Banks) registered as direct Participants on the T-DX OTF.